 It’s been said that kids are sponges and the more I watch my daughter grow up the more I realize that statement to be true.
-I will say I think some of the initiatives for teaching for one to three year old are a little…drastic.
-I don’t think my one year old needs to know French.
+I will say I think some of the initiatives for teaching for one to three-year-olds are a little…drastic.
+I don’t think my one-year-old needs to know French.
 However, I do think introducing fun activities that teach them useful terms and skills which will help them once they get into school is definitely important.
 Some easy learning subject matter: the five senses.

 Reiterate words as much as possible: ears, hear, head, hair, eyes, see, eye color, blink, nose, smell, mouth, tongue, taste, hands, fingers, touch, ect.

 For hearing you can do easy activities that show your child different sounds (also you may want to take an Excedrin prior).
 Make instruments out of old formula cans and metal bells or pots and a plastic spoon.
 Let them experiment with different sounds.
 If you have some old plastic Easter eggs fill them with different items and let your child shake away and hear the different sounds.
 Of course, music party dance time counts too I think.
 Give your child some scarves or something like this:

 For sight, peek-a-boo is actually teaching them the basics of sight.
 You can also show them pictures of other people either in books or magazines and ask them to point out the person’s eyes.
 Ask them what color the eyes are.
 Play a version of I Spy.
 Say things like bring me your cup, your shoes, your blanket.
 Flashlight shadow puppets introduces the idea of light and dark.
 The cup game is great too!
 Just get three cups and something small that fits under them.
 Flip the cups over with the item under one of the cups.
 Then move them around and let your child try to pick with cup has the item under it.